playframework/play-scala-rest-api-example/README.md

 ## Conclusion

-This concludes our quick tour of using Play as a REST API -- I hope this shows a good overview of Play's feature set.
-Play makes it easy to write non-blocking code that makes the best use of system resources, and does so with fewer lines of code and a clean, expressive style.
+This concludes our quick tour of Play!
+Play makes a great REST API because it makes it easy to write non-blocking code in a clean, expressive style.

-Note that there's more involved in a REST API that there isn't room to cover here, such as pagination, filtering, sorting & searching.
-For a more in-depth look, Adrian Hurt's seed template [play-api-rest-seed](https://github.com/adrianhurt/play-api-rest-seed), and look at [Silhouette](http://silhouette.mohiva.com/) and [Deadbolt 2](http://deadbolt.ws/) for authentication and authorization.
-)
+For more example templates and starter seed templates, including database and Websocket examples, please see the [Play Frameworks Tutorials](https://www.playframework.com/documentation/2.5.x/Tutorials) page at [playframework.com](https://playframework.com), and checkout my book in progress, [Play in Practice](http://shop.oreilly.com/product/0636920035718.do).